illogika-studio/unity_native_particles/README.md

 - Architecture that allows enabling and disabling various optimizations to benchmark easily.
 - Add basic features such as life time, continuous spawning, bursts, respawn, multiple systems, world spawning...
-- Investigate CPU simulation vs. SIMD CPU simulation vs. GPU simulation (transform feedback).
+- Investigate CPU simulation vs. SIMD CPU simulation vs. GPU simulation (not transform feedback/stream output, compute shader instead).
 - Investigate Unity UI and Post Processes.
 - Investigate whether we can render while in edit-mode in Unity.
-- OpenGL : Use instancing and buffers to pass data to the GPU, instead of uniforms (really bad).
+~~- OpenGL : Use instancing and buffers to pass data to the GPU, instead of uniforms (really bad).~~ DONE +x particles.
 - Investigate keeping different particle systems contiguous in memory, and use texture atlas for rendering.
 - Investigate smooth particles (test Z-buffer, need render target).
 - Investigate fill rate optimization, by modeling the particle's mesh to hug the sprite.